kimtaerimm/ITE-GOYO/README.md

 **Input Sensitivity:** PANNs is originally designed for long-context audio (~10s).
 When fed with our system's short 1-second buffers, it struggles to capture sufficient temporal context, leading to lower accuracy despite its larger capacity.
 **Computational Load:** The standard CNN architecture of PANNs incurs a heavy computational burden, resulting in high latency (~215ms) that exceeds the real-time processing budget.
 In contrast, YAMNet's Depthwise Separable Convolutions efficiently handle the workload, maintaining high accuracy with minimal delay.

+### Generalization Capability: Real-World Testing
+<표 들어가야됨>

+To assess the system's robustness beyond the training data, we conducted a blind test using 50 unseen air conditioner audio samples recorded in real-world environments.

+**High Detection Rate (Recall):** The model successfully identified the target appliance in 92.0% of the test cases (46 out of 50).
+This high recall rate proves that our Class-Aware Augmentation strategy (e.g., pitch shifting, noise injection) effectively prevented overfitting and enabled the model to learn the intrinsic acoustic signatures of the appliances.

+**Confidence Analysis:** For correct predictions, the model exhibited a high average confidence score of 0.98.
+This indicates that the decision boundaries are well-defined, and the model is not merely "guessing" but classifying with high certainty.

+### System-Level Stability Analysis

+Finally, we evaluated the effectiveness of our Dual-Stage Filtering logic.
+**+ Rejection Performance:** The confusion matrix analysis revealed that the 'Others' class successfully filtered out non-target sounds such as human speech and TV noise.
+Even in rare cases of misclassification between similar motor sounds (e.g., Vacuum vs. Hair Dryer), our Spatial Filter (Mic ID Check) provided a fail-safe mechanism, ensuring zero false positives in the final actuation signal.
 ## V. Related Work
 ### Foundational Studies (Theoretical Background)
 ---